The capacity region of classes of product broadcast channels: Capacity regions for classes of product broadcast channels

-\begin{remark} The above outer bound is strictly sub-optimal.
+\begin{remark} The above outer bound is {\em also strictly sub-optimal}.
 To see this first note that when one of the product channels is trivial, this outer bound does not give us anything beyond the UVW-outer bound \cite{nai11}.
 Now, consider a product of three channels, first one is trivial, the collection of two and three forms a reversely semi-deterministic pair.
 The new outer bound reduces to the UVW bound on the reversely semi-deterministic, and therefore it is strictly sub-optimal.
-An interesting {\em open} question would be to write a outer bound for a general broadcast channel that is at least as good as the new outer bound for the product broadcast channel. \end{remark}
+However, one could argue that in order to write the outer bound, one should take the intersection of all possible outer bounds one can write by breaking up the broadcast channel into product forms.
+To deal with this objection one can consider the product of three channels as above and then slightly perturb the channel to destroy the product form structure of the channel.
+Because the above outer bound is continuous in the underlying channel, this outer bound must be loose for this channel.
+In fact, we still don't know of ``the correct way" to write an outer bound that fully captures the spirit of the counterexample discussed earlier.
+We have thought of alternative expressions but none seemed satisfactory. \end{remark}